airalab/robonomics-wiki/docs/en/sensors-connectivity-setup.md

 Configuration
 </robo-wiki-title>

 First, we need to create directory for configuration file and database file.
-You can create where you want, next commands is just example:
+You can create it wherever you want, these commands below are just an example:

 ```shell
 cd ~